kabelj/AA6XA-Logger/README.md

 <qso_date_off> fields.
 "Time" is used for both <time_on> and <time_off>.
 The
 frequency is written to the appropriate field, and the program automatically determines the band from it.
 "Park Ref" is written to <my_sig_info>.
-The
-<operator> field is taken from the settings file.
+The "operator" field is taken from the settings file.

 ## Features not yet added